Justin Roiland: Career

 In 2002, Roiland moved to Houston, Texas and, in 2004, got involved with Channel 101, an L.A. media collective started by Dan Harmon and Rob Schrab, where he made and acted in numerous movie shorts (such as 2 Girls One Cup: The Show, House of Cosbys and a small role as musician Christopher Cross in the series Yacht Rock) and in the VH1 television show Acceptable TV.
 He appeared regularly on The Sarah Silverman Program on Comedy Central as "Blonde Craig".
 From 2010 to 2016, he co-hosted The Grandma's Virginity Podcast with future Rick and Morty writer Ryan Ridley and future Steven Universe producer Jackie Buscarino.
-Some of Roiland's influences include The Simpsons, The Ren & Stimpy Show, Beavis and Butt-Head, and Invader Zim.
+Some of Roiland's influences include Matt Groening's The Simpsons, John Kricfalusi's The Ren & Stimpy Show, Mike Judge's Beavis and Butt-Head, and Jhonen Vasquez's Invader Zim.